 We’ve already touched on the food a bit, but here are some additional ideas for creating easy glamping food for your backyard party.
 The goal is to minimize the work and maximize the fun.

-- Create a hot dog “bar” – Set up a fire pit, make (or buy) some roasting sticks, and prepare a buffet style topping bar for hot dogs.
-Include different mustards, relishes, pickled veggies, sauerkraut, and carmelized onions.
+Create a hot dog “bar” – Set up a fire pit, make (or buy) some roasting sticks, and prepare a buffet-style topping bar for hot dogs.
+Include different mustards, relishes, pickled veggies, sauerkraut, and caramelized onions.
 Add a few side salads and you’ll be good to go.

-- Make grilled pizza – Who doesn’t love a good pizza with their outdoor movie.
+Make grilled pizza – Who doesn’t love a good pizza with their outdoor movie?
 Sure, you can get take-out, but it’s much more fun to make your own.
-We’ve had a good luck with theis grilled pizza recipe from Tastes Better from Scratch.
+We’ve had good luck with this grilled pizza recipe from Tastes Better from Scratch.

-- Make foil-wrapped burritos – This is a nice option because you can do most of the work in your kitchen.
-Precook burritos with ground beef, chicken, and refried beans.
+Make foil-wrapped burritos – This is a nice option because you can do most of the work in your kitchen — Precook burritos with ground beef, chicken, or refried beans.
 Wrap them in foil, and then reheat them over a fire.

 Fun Camping Games